+Performance commentary

-Performance commentary The fund saw a positive return in the period and was slightly ahead of the iBoxx Sterling Non-Gilt index benchmark.
-Our sector allocation and stock selection were the main contributors to the strong performance in the quarter.
-We had a small bias towards long duration and an underweight in short-dated (under five year) bonds.
+The fund saw a positive return in the period and performed in line with the benchmark.
+The main drag on performance during the quarter was our duration and curve positioning, which was offset by sector and stock selection.

+The fund had a small long duration position, and selective exposure to bonds with a maturity of more than five years - meaning underweight in short-dated (under five year) bonds relative to benchmark.
 With yields ending the quarter slightly higher, and short-dated bonds outperforming long-dated, these biases impacted performance.
 Our investment process focuses on building portfolios from the bottom up, using a high level of diversification to reduce stock specific risk.
 This will create small biases in duration and curve positions that in any given quarter may have a positive or negative impact.
 We believe that long-term outperformance of our benchmark will primarily be driven by sector and security selection.

-A positive contributor in the quarter was our sector allocation - in particular our overweight in real estate and significant underweight in supranationals.
-Stock selection was also a strong contributor as our bank, insurance and structured holdings performed well.
+The main positive contributor in the quarter was our sector allocation - in particular our overweight in banks and significant underweight in supranationals.
+Within banks, our lower tier 2 and tier 1 bonds (lower in the capital structure than senior bonds) were the main contributor, whilst our structured allocation also proved to be beneficial.
 Early repayment and calls continue to be supportive, with the redemption of 2024 bonds from Go-Ahead at a premium to market pricing.

 Exposure to floating rate notes (FRNs), where interest payments are linked to cash rates, has increased in recent quarters.
 This helps dampen interest rate risk and has boosted income receipts.
 Our holding in student loan provider ICSL is an example of this, where income payments are linked to Sterling Overnight Interbank Average (SONIA) rate; income on these securities has risen significantly over the time, reflecting higher SONIA rates.

-One negative impact on performance for the quarter was HDL, which defaulted on its principal repayment.
-The bond has security over a specific pool of ring-fenced property assets and based on the latest valuation (June 2023) principal is covered by collateral.
-The issuer is discussions with bondholders with regards to options to facilitate repayment.
-We will continue to monitor and manage this situation actively.
+Performance and activity

+Fund activity

-Performance and activity Fund activity Primary activity was relatively low over the quarter.
+Primary activity was relatively low over the quarter.
 As well as the seasonal lull usually seen over the summer, rising overall yields means it is less attractive to raise debt capital.
 With a rising yield environment, many companies had brought capital raising forward to take advantage of low yields, and we would therefore expect issuance to remain somewhat lower in the next few quarters.

 Financials remain the largest part of the market and dominated market issuance and our new issue activity during the quarter.
 We had a bias towards senior new issues over the period, reflecting the fact that credit spreads in these areas were very attractive.
-We added a new senior issue from One Savings Bank, which priced with an attractive yield of 9.5%.
+Early in the period we added a new issue five-year bond from Principality Building Society at a yield in excess of 8%, also adding further to this bond later in the quarter in the secondary market as the spread remained very attractive.
+We also added a new senior issue from One Savings Bank, which priced with an attractive yield of 9.5%.
 Furthermore, we increased exposure to Nationwide Building Society, BNP, Santander UK, HSBC and Virgin Money through the purchase of new bonds.
-In the secured sector, we participated in a new issue from Last Mile Logistics - a commercial mortgage-backed security FRN, backed by a portfolio of logistics assets across the UK with an attractive loan to value ratio and AAA rating.

 In the consumer area, we bought a new issue from German car manufacturer Volkswagen - these euro denominated bonds coming with an attractive yield.

-Market dynamics continue to provide opportunities to make switches where we can improve credit quality, yield or spread, with several examples during the quarter.
-Switches included the sale of Anglian Water into Western Power, shifting from water into electricity distribution and picking up additional yield and within the capital structure of Rothesay Life.

 In the secondary market we added selectively to subordinated bank and insurance debt - where yields still remain elevated following the rescue of Credit Suisse.
-However, underlying credit fundamentals mean that some of these bonds offer excellent value in our view, adding subordinated bonds from Close Brothers at a very attractive cash price.
+However, underlying credit fundamentals mean that some of these bonds offer excellent value in our view, with legacy bonds from Assicurazioni Generali the most recent example, while we also added subordinated bonds from Close Brothers at a very attractive cash price.